stephluooo/League-Performance-Prediction/README.md

 ### Null and Alternative Hypotheses

-- Null Hypothesis (H₀): There is no significant difference in the weighted precision score for predicting positions between Group X (LPL players) and Group Y (non-LPL players).
+- Null Hypothesis (H₀): The model is fair.
+There is no significant difference in the weighted precision score for predicting positions between Group X (LPL players) and Group Y (non-LPL players).
 Any observed difference is due to random chance.
-- Alternative Hypothesis (H₁): There is a significant difference in the weighted precision score for predicting positions between Group X and Group Y.
+- Alternative Hypothesis (H₁): The model is unfair.
+There is a significant difference in the weighted precision score for predicting positions between Group X (LPL players) and Group Y (non-LPL players).

 ### Choice of Test Statistic and Significance Level